98Miquelle11/sql/PasjaInformatyki/Part1/README.md

 *Success is a progressive realization of a valuable idea within a patient time frame.*

 ### What will you learn:
-* terminology used in databases,
+* Terminology used in databases,
-* how to freely navigate in phpMyAdmin (create, modify and import database tables),
+* How to freely navigate in phpMyAdmin (create, modify and import database tables),
+* How to write your first search queries in SQL.

 # Theory